awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_finding-types-ec2.md

 #### <a name="cryptocurrency-ec2-bitcointoolb_full"></a>

 This finding informs you that the listed EC2 instance in your AWS environment is querying an IP Address that is associated with Bitcoin or other cryptocurrency\-related activity\.
-Bitcoin is a worldwide cryptocurrency and digital payment system\.
-Besides being used as a reward for Bitcoin mining, Bitcoin can be exchanged for other currencies, products, and services\.
+Bitcoin is a worldwide cryptocurrency and digital payment system that can be exchanged for other currencies, products, and services\.
+Bitcoin is a reward for bitcoin\-mining and is highly sought after by threat actors\.

 #### <a name="cryptocurrency-ec2-bitcointoolb_remediation"></a>

 **Remediation recommendations:**

 If you use this EC2 instance to mine or manage cryptocurrency, or this instance is otherwise involved in blockchain activity, this finding could represented expected activity for your environment\.
 If this is the case in your AWS environment, we recommend that you set up a suppression rule for this finding\.
 The suppression rule should consist of two filter criteria\.
 The first criteria should use the **Finding type** attribute with a value of `CryptoCurrency:EC2/BitcoinTool.B!DNS`\.
 The second filter criteria should be the **Instance ID** of the instance involved in blockchain activity\.
 To learn more about creating suppression rules see [Suppression rules](findings_suppression-rule.md)\.

+If this activity is unexpected, your instance is likely compromised, see [Remediating a compromised EC2 instance](guardduty_remediate.md#compromised-ec2)\.

 ## CryptoCurrency:EC2/BitcoinTool\.B\!DNS<a name="cryptocurrency-ec2-bitcointoolbdns"></a>